Basics In Statistics Question And Answers

 • General establishment of dental facilities.
 Its duration, of course, selection of students

-• Migration & transfer rules for students
+• Migration and transfer rules for students

 Question 2.
 IDA.